Public goods games on any population structure: Methods

 Agent $i$ plays $G_i=1+k_i$ games, organized by itself and its $k_i$ neighbors $l\in\mathcal{N}_i$, which form the group $\mathcal{G}_i=\{i\}\cup\mathcal{N}_i$.
 In the game organized by agent $l$, there are $G_l$ players in the group.

 In the weak selection limit ($0<\delta\ll 1$), the dynamics of strategy evolution almost reduces to the Voter model~\cite{clifford1973model}, where the marginal role of games does not influence strategy distributions.
-Therefore, in previous literature~\cite{allen2017evolutionary,allen2019mathematical} (or \ref{sec_theory}), the conditions for cooperation success were obtained under neutral drift ($\delta=0$) and remain unchanged for different payoff calculations.
+Therefore, in previous literature~\cite{allen2017evolutionary,allen2019mathematical} (or \ref{sec_theory}), the conditions for the success of cooperation were obtained under neutral drift ($\delta=0$) and remain unchanged for different payoff calculations.

-In other words, the key difference in analyzing spatial PGGs is the payoff calculation.
-We only need to substitute the payoffs of spatial PGGs, i.e., Eq.~(\ref{eq_payoff_mth}), into the previously obtained cooperation conditions, which (under the PC rule) is
+In other words, the key difference in analyzing PGGs is the payoff calculation.
+We only need to substitute the payoffs of PGGs, i.e., Eq.~(\ref{eq_payoff_mth}), into the previously obtained cooperation conditions, which (under the PC rule) is

 Applying $f_i(\mathbf{x})$ ($f_j(\mathbf{x})$) of Eq.~(\ref{eq_payoff_mth}) and considering

 we can calculate the condition of Eq.~(\ref{eq_coopcondi_PC_mth}) as

 which is equivalent to Eq.~(\ref{eq_PCcondi}) in the main text, with $\tau_{ij}$ and $\Upsilon_{ij}$ obtained through Eqs.~(\ref{eq_tauij}) and (\ref{eq_Upsilonij}), respectively.
 See \ref{sec_theory} for the meaning of mathematical symbols in Eqs.~(\ref{eq_coopcondi_PC_mth})--(\ref{eq_coopcondi_2_PC_mth}) and their detailed deductions.